EXCLUSIVE-Taiwan's Terry Gou, TSMC reach initial agreements for BioNTech vaccines -sources | Health

 Terry Gou, the billionaire founder of Taiwan's Foxconn, along with TSMC reached initial agreements to each buy 5 million doses each of BioNTech SE's COVID-19 vaccine on Friday, three sources with knowledge of the situation told Reuters.
 Taiwan's government has tried for months to buy the shots directly from Germany's BioNTech and has blamed China, which claims the self-ruled island as its own territory, for nixing a deal the two sides were due to sign earlier this year.
 China denies the accusations.

-Last month, facing public pressure about the slow pace of Taiwan's inoculation programme, the government agreed to allow Gou and Taiwan Semiconductor Manufacturing Co to negotiate on its behalf for the vaccines, which would be donated to Taiwan's government for distribution.
-Gou and TSMC reached the agreements with a subsidiary of Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the COVID-19 vaccines in China, Hong Kong, Macau and Taiwan, the sources said.
+Last month, facing public pressure about the slow pace of Taiwan's inoculation program, the government agreed to allow Gou and Taiwan Semiconductor Manufacturing Co to negotiate on its behalf for the vaccines, which would be donated to Taiwan's government for distribution.
+Gou and TSMC reached agreements with a subsidiary of Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the COVID-19 vaccines in China, Hong Kong, Macau, and Taiwan, sources said.

 The vaccines will be shipped directly to Taiwan from the German manufacturer, the person added.
 Taiwan's government has said any BioNTech vaccines should be "produced in the original factory with the original packaging" and be directly delivered to Taiwan.